 Moving forward, would the biological family refer to the child by his or her original name, or would they accept the new name and adjust accordingly?

-Would this cause confusion for the child in any way?
+Would this confuse the child in any way?

 This brings to mind the age of the child.
 One may feel that if the child being adopted is very young, then they may find it easier to adjust to a new name.

-A child who is old enough to have even a simply conversation about their name may find the idea of a new name fun and may really like the idea.
+A child who is old enough to have even a simple conversation about their name may find the idea of a new name fun and may like the idea.